lapikit/lapikit.dev/docs/breakpoints.md

 </script>

 Define component display according to the display size of your application.
 Each Lapikit component offers APIs that are compatible with these breakpoints.

+The following table lists the default breakpoint keys, their pixel values, and the device types they correspond to:

 | key     | size   | device     |
 | ------- | ------ | ---------- |